camunda/camunda-docs/docs/self-managed/operational-guides/multi-region/dual-region-ops.md

 #### How to get there

-1. Portforward the service of the Zeebe Gateway for the REST API
+1. Portforward the service of the Zeebe Gateway for the [management REST API](../../zeebe-deployment/configuration/gateway.md#managementserver)

 ```bash
 kubectl --context $CLUSTER_SURVIVING port-forward services/$HELM_RELEASE_NAME-zeebe-gateway 9600:9600 -n $CAMUNDA_NAMESPACE_SURVIVING